pixelnest/pixelnest.github.io/tutorials/unity-touch-controls/index.md

 Mobile deployment with Unity is fastidious.
 It takes several minutes to fully deploy a project on a device.

-This is because you cannot **test directly** on the device, you have to build, open the Xcode project, compile then deploy.
+This is because you cannot **test directly** on the device.
+You have to build, open the Xcode project, compile then deploy.

-Fortunately, Unity comes with a small iOS/Adnroid app: [Unity Remote](http://docs.unity3d.com/Documentation/Manual/unity-remote.html).
-It allows the device to connect to your Unity via the local network.
+Fortunately, Unity comes with a small iOS/Android app: [Unity Remote](http://docs.unity3d.com/Documentation/Manual/unity-remote.html).
+It allows a device to connect to Unity via a local network.

-Using the app, the touch screen become a usable interface with a degraded live preview from your computer.
+Using the app, the touch screen becomes a usable interface with a degraded live preview of your computer.

-This is the only way to debug touch controls, but you still need to fully deploy to test the app on the device.
+This is the only way to debug touch controls, but you still need to fully deploy to really test the app on a device.

 <md-note>
 _Note_: the iOS app only works with a Mac.
 </md-note>

-# Setup project
+# Setup

 Let's start!
 We will first define some prefabs and setup our project and then focus on the touch gestures.

 Create a new 2D project.
-Now follow the following steps.
+Then, follow the guide...

 ## Explosion prefab

-Import the following star texture.
-(It's white on blank, but it's a star)
+Import the following star texture (it's white on blank, but it's a star).

 [ ![Star][particles_stars]][particles_stars]